How to Write 1st 2nd 3rd in Excel (3 Easy Ways)

 Inserting Equation to Write 1st 2nd 3rd in Excel

-• Similarly, write down all the positions by following this manually.
+• Write down all the positions manually.

 How to Write 1st 2nd 3rd in Excel Using VBA